 It takes a couple hours to tour the civilian and military aircraft at Carolinas Aviation Museum.
 Its most popular exhibit is the Airbus A320, whose U.S. Airways Flight 1549 was en route from New York City to Charlotte when Capt.
 “Sully” Sullenberger and First Officer Jeff Skiles made an emergency landing on the Hudson River after bird strikes disabled its engines.
 All 155 people on board survived.
 Many shared their stories of the “Miracle on the Hudson” for the exhibit.

 History will tell you more than 330,000 people attended a 4-day Billy Graham crusade at Bank of America Stadium two decades ago.
-The 74,455-seat venue is home to the Carolina Panthers, playing NFL teams September to January, and it also hosts international soccer matches and college football, including the Belk Bowl in December.
+The 74,455-seat venue is home to the Carolina Panthers, playing NFL teams September to January, and it also hosts international soccer matches, concerts and college football games like the Duke's Mayo Bowl in December.
 If you want to go beyond the game, the behind-the-scenes tour of the Uptown stadium is offered on Wednesdays and Fridays and includes the press box, visitor’s locker room and field tunnel.

 This article was produced in partnership with the Billy Graham Library.